25 Types Of Pesto To Try Before You Die

 #16: Wild Garlic Pesto

-Making this quintessentially English type of pesto is an annual event for many foodies.
-The leaves of the wild garlic plant are usually at their very best in March, although some people pick a year's supply and freeze the leaves so they can enjoy this pesto all year round.
+Making this quintessentially English pesto is an annual event for many food lovers.
+The leaves of the wild garlic plant are usually at their very best in March, although some people pick a year's supply and freeze the leaves to enjoy this pesto all year round.

 #17: Pesto Portofino

-Legend has it that this peculiar sauce was invented out of necessity when a chef began to run out of pesto during a busy dinner service and decided to bulk out his dwindling supply with some tomato sauce.
+Legend has it that this peculiar sauce was invented out of necessity.
+A chef began to run out of pesto during a busy dinner service and decided to bulk out his dwindling supply with tomato sauce.

 #18: Moringa Pesto

-Many people believe that the leaves of the moringa plant are one of the world's greatest superfoods, so it's no great surprise that they have been incorporated into a type of pesto that we can only describe as having an acquired taste.
+Many people believe that the leaves of the moringa plant are one of the world's greatest superfoods, so it's no great surprise that some cooks have incorporated it into a type of pesto that we can only describe as having an acquired taste.

 #19: Peruvian Pesto